evizitei/NFIRS-property-loss-prediction/project_report.md

 The first question is whether that has been overfit to the training/test data or not.
-In the model evaluation work done in the "ModelValidation" notebook, I found a Mean Squared Error of 1.431 and an R^2 score of 0.677.
+In the model evaluation work done in the "ModelValidation" notebook, I found a Mean Squared Error of 1.431 (RMSE 1.196) and an R^2 score of 0.677.
 This would appear to indicate both that tuning _was_ meaningful (MSE has come down) and that the model generalizes well to unseen data (MSE and R^2 both are pretty close to original values, better in fact).

 Next we want to ask whether the model is robust to small changes in inputs.
 Most of the input data is categorical, so it's hard to decide what "small"